Spamegg's personal page

 Here we are not concerned with recursion depth, stack overflow, or performance.
 The evaluated formulas will be dead simple, and the worlds will be very small.

-We only need the blocks from a world.
+We only need the blocks from a world (which include grid positions).
 The logical connective part is very easy:

 def eval(formula: FOLFormula)(using blocks: Blocks): Boolean = formula match